Hello, I'm Alex.

 is design's output

-Design is a problem solving approach that can output more than just beautiful things.
+Design is a problem solving approach that outputs more than just beautiful things.

 The same process used to create meaningful products can be applied to develop business value and technological innovation.
 Design is not an artifact; it is a methodical approach towards innovation.